achevrot/impunity/README.md

 [![tests](https://github.com/achevrot/impunity/actions/workflows/run-tests.yml/badge.svg)](https://github.com/achevrot/impunity/actions/workflows/run-tests.yml)
 ![License](https://img.shields.io/pypi/l/impunity.svg) [![Checked with mypy](https://img.shields.io/badge/mypy-checked-blue.svg)](https://mypy.readthedocs.io/) [![Code style: black](https://img.shields.io/badge/code%20style-black-black.svg)](https://github.com/psf/black)

-**impunity** is a Python library consisting of **a single decorator** function designed to ensure consistency among physical quantities.
+**impunity** is a Python library consisting of **a single decorator** function designed to ensure consistency of physical quantities.
 Compared to other libraries (pint, etc.), it has **a minimal overhead on performance** because units are only manipulated through static analysis and disappear at runtime.

 impunity is based on Python “flexible variable and function annotations” ([PEP 593](https://peps.python.org/pep-0593/)) and checks consistency between variables and arguments of functions.
 If physical units are consistent, impunity rewrites the code by automatically applying conversions in the code of the function.